acli/stupidweasel/README.md

 if a suitable Evolution identity is found, the mail will be injected into Evolution’s Outbox.

+If you want to use signatures, you can create a .signature file with only the directive

+    (*$insert_signature_here*)

+The script will replace this directive with the correct Evolution signature.
+However, the script currently assumes that any file that has the execute bit set is a signature script, so make sure your plain-text signatures do not have the execute bit set.

 To actually send the mail, you must manually press the Send/Receive button in Evolution.

 List queue contents